Xuening0322/aml-song-skips-prediction/README.md

 The repository is structured with two main Jupyter Notebooks:

 - `Spotify_Song_Skipping_Prediction_Part_I_EDA.ipynb`: Contains the exploratory data analysis of the Spotify Sequential Skip Prediction Dataset.
-- `Spotify_Song_Skipping_Prediction_Part_II_LightGBM.ipynb`: Includes the modeling process using Gradient Boosted Trees, LSTM, Bi-LSTM, and Transformer models.
+- `Spotify_Song_Skipping_Prediction_Part_II_LightGBM.ipynb`: Includes the modeling process using Gradient Boosted Trees (In the future, LSTM, Bi-LSTM, and Transformer models will be included).

 ## Dataset